-6.3.13 In the short term (AMP7) "Supply 2040" is needed to enable the successful transfer of 17MI/d water from Wey in the far south of the Central region to Pinn (the only Community to border with Wey) and then north to Colne, Lee and Stort.
+- 6.3.13 The development of our transfer system is a key component of our strategy, and we have ensured that transfers balance across all WRZs in all of our adaptive 'futures', including the 'stretch' high growth and sustainability reduction scenarios described in Section 5.8.
+The WRZ level balances for all four of our 'core' adaptive futures are presented within Technical Report 4.9. - 6.3.14 In the short term (AMP7) "Supply 2040" is needed to enable the successful transfer of 17MI/d water from Wey in the far south of the Central region to Pinn (the only Community to border with Wey) and then north to Colne, Lee and Stort.
 It also ensures that we retain a constant level of operational risk once the increase in the Sundon transfer has been introduced into the network.
 The inter-WRZ network changes required to enable this are highlighted in red, and the intra-zonal enabling works shown as orange on the diagram.
-All of these schemes are required to enable to the first stage of the Egham to Iver transfer (17MI/d) and the Grafham import upgrade (34MI/d) by the end of AMP7.
+All of these schemes are required to enable to the first stage of the Egham to Iver transfer (17MI/d) and the Grafham import upgrade (30MI/d) by the end of AMP7.

-- 6.3.14 The next scheme required to deliver the WRMP strategy is the second stage Egham to Iver scheme (15MI/d).
+- 6.3.15 The next scheme required to deliver the WRMP strategy is the second stage Egham to lver scheme (15MI/d).
 This is shown as an AMP8 scheme and labelled on the diagram.
 The other AMP8 Supply 2040 schemes represent intra zonal transfers that may be required to accommodate increasing growth and the AMP7 sustainability reductions, but are not part of the EBSD modelling.
-The need for those other schemes (shown in green on the diagram) will be reviewed during AMP7. - 6.3.15 The next inter-zonal transfer that is required is the Arkley North scheme, which is a relatively small (50 to 100m) section of pipework plus associated valve changes (circa £0.6m cost).
+The need for those other schemes (shown in green on the diagram) will be reviewed during AMP7. - 6.3.16 The next inter-zonal transfer that is required is the Arkley North scheme, which is a relatively small (50 to 100m) section of pipework plus associated valve changes (circa £0.6m cost).
 In the EBSD modelling this is not required until AMP9 (2034), but it also forms part of the intrazonal network changes required to use the water introduced into WRZ 4 by the first stage Egham to Iver transfer.
-This scheme has therefore been included in AMP7 in our final 'best value' WRMP19 and the PR19 Business Plan. - 6.3.16 The final inter-zonal transfer required from the decision-making modelling is the Boxted to Chaul End scheme, as shown on the diagram.
+This scheme has therefore been included in AMP7 in our final 'best value' WRMP19 and the PR19 Business Plan. - 6.3.17 The final inter-zonal transfer required from the decision-making modelling is the Boxted to Chaul End scheme, as shown on the diagram.
 In the Supply 2040 programme this is currently scheduled for AMP9 (2035 to 2040), but the EBSD modelling indicates that this would only be required after 100MI/d of strategic development has been carried out in WRZs 1 and 4, so it comes after 2050 (in time for the last 50MI/d of strategic resource).
 The timing of this scheme will therefore be reviewed as the plan progresses beyond AMP8.